the Combat Capability of America's Air Force

 by the Air Force on 20 May 2005 at Kirtland AFB, NM.

-and will be the first unit in the USAF to receive Bell/Boeing CV-22
+and was the first unit in the USAF to receive Bell/Boeing CV-22

 This is a great honor for every airman who served with and supported